Bag-Labs/greenhouse-job-board/README.txt

 1. Place `[greenhouse url_token="your_url_token"]` in your page or post.

 == Changelog ==

+= 2.5.0 =
+* Update ajax submit to only allow one submission if response is slow.
+Disables submit button on submit.

 = 2.4.0 =
 * Add js hook for after thanks is displayed